qweasd1/Refactor/ideas/PS/CMU_SV_SE_v3.md

 I applied this logic in a data integeration framework I developed recently.
 In traditional, the data integeration program tends to mixed up the logic of data parsing, the logic of data-checking and the logic for parallel processing.
 These programs are usually hard to understood and maintained.
 When working on such kind of project, I decided to try another way.
 I first decomposed the data integration problem into several domains like parsing, parallel processing, data-checking.
 Then I used some advanced technology like meta-programming to enhance each domains to make it easy to use.
 For example, in parallel processing, I build a runtime engine to parallel the execution of data integeration automatically.
 For parsing, I extract meta information from source data and let meta-program analysis them and generate the execution plan for the data integeration.
 I also build a GUI to let user input some necessary information for the parsing logic.
 The final result is, user can express their logic in a code-free way now.
 The framework got greate success since it simplified the data integration problem and I won an Award in Citi's Innovation Competition for it.

-I tried many projects in this way when I working in Citi and I found I'm more and more fluent to solve complex issues!
+I tried many projects in this way when I working in Citi and I found I'm more and more fluent to solve complex problems!

 ### Why I apply for this program
 The broad knowledge I learned in the past few years brought me to the exciting world of Software Engineering.
-I really hope I could learn more deeply on this area.
-That's why I decided to read a master degree.
+I really hope I could learn more broadly and deeply on this area.
+With great experience from industry, I thought it's really a good time to go back to school to learn more.
+CMU SV is famous for its CS and it provides both the interesting courses and practical projects which just fit my needs.
+That's why I decided to apply for this exciting program.
+I really hope I could have the honor to join this program.

-To be more concrete:
-* I hope I could touch projects with different background such as health care, logistics, retail etc to enhance my understanding on software architecture.
-* I hope I could work on some industry level data mining related project.
-I had a statistic background and I learned machine learnning myself at school.
-* I hope I could work on some intelligent system design like self-healing and self-adaptive system.